luckywebdev/KHD-DeFi-ecosystem-frontend/CONTRIBUTING.md

-# Contributing to the KHDSwap ecosystem 🥞
+# Contributing to the KHDSwap ecosystem 🐍

 Thanks for taking the time to contribute !
-You can start by reading our [Contribution guidelines](https://docs.KHDSwapswap.finance/code/contributing) first.

 ## Setup